bids-standard/bids-specification/src/02-common-principles.md

     similarly, a metadata file that is applicable to multiple participants / sessions MUST NOT be placed within a directory corresponding to only one such participant / session.
-1. It is permissible for a single metadata file to be applicable to multiple data files at that level of the hierarchy.
+1. It is permissible for a single metadata file to be applicable to multiple data files at that level of the hierarchy or below.
 Where such metadata content is consistent across multiple data files, it is RECOMMENDED to store metadata in this way, rather than duplicating that metadata content across multiple metadata files.